tom2tom/jquery-alertable/readme.md

 - Returns promise-compatible (jQuery deferred) for ok/cancel actions.
 - Compact! (about 150 lines)

+## Demo

+A quick demo can be found on CodePen: http://codepen.io/claviska/pen/mPNWxy

 ## Installing

 Include the minified version of this plugin in your project or install via NPM: